sneha30404/Campus-Navigation-System-for-Thapar-University/README.md

 # Campus-Navigation-System-for-Thapar-University

-Welcome to the **Campus Navigation System**!
-This project is your one-stop solution for navigating your college campus seamlessly, both indoors and outdoors.

----

-## 🌟 Overview
-The **Campus Navigation System** is designed to make campus navigation effortless.
+The **Campus Navigation System** is designed to make campus navigation in Thapar Institute of Engineering and Technology effortless.
 Whether you're a new student, visitor, or faculty member, this application ensures you can find your way around the campus with ease.

 ---

-## ✨ Features
+## Features
 - **Indoor and Outdoor Navigation**: Navigate confidently within buildings and across campus grounds.
 - **Search Functionality**: Quickly locate buildings, rooms, or landmarks.
 - **User-Friendly Interface**: A sleek and intuitive design ensures smooth interaction.